pupil-labs/pupil-docs/neon/neon-player/fixation-and-blink-detectors/index.md

 Toggle `Show fixations` to show a visualization of fixations.
 The blue number is the number of the fixation (0 being the first fixation).
 You can export fixation reports for your current trim section by pressing `e` on your keyboard or the `e` hot key button on the left hand side of the window.

-You can find more information in our [dedicated fixation detection section](/terminology/#fixations "Pupil Core terminology - fixations").

 ## Blink Detector
-Pupil Core's Blink Detector leverages the fact that [2D pupil confidence](/terminology/#confidence) drops rapidly in both eyes during a [blink](/terminology/#blinks) as the pupil becomes obscured by the eyelid, followed by a rapid rise in confidence as the pupil becomes visible again.
+Pupil Core's Blink Detector leverages the fact that 2D pupil confidence drops rapidly in both eyes during a blink as the pupil becomes obscured by the eyelid, followed by a rapid rise in confidence as the pupil becomes visible again.

-The Blink Detector processes [2D pupil confidence](/terminology/#confidence) values by convolving them with a [filter](https://github.com/pupil-labs/pupil/blob/eb8c2324f3fd558858ce33f3816972d93e02fcc6/pupil_src/shared_modules/blink_detection.py#L360).
+The Blink Detector processes 2D pupil confidencevalues by convolving them with a [filter](https://github.com/pupil-labs/pupil/blob/eb8c2324f3fd558858ce33f3816972d93e02fcc6/pupil_src/shared_modules/blink_detection.py#L360).
 The filter response – called 'activity' – spikes the sharper the confidence drop is and *vice versa* for confidence increases.